Your home is not a school: though it would appear that is what you’re after since, ya know, it’s implied in the word, homeschool?

-The goal is to look into our kids’ eyes and actually see them in real time as they’re sitting right in front of us.
+Deschool your homeschool to that you can look into our kids’ eyes and actually see them in real-time as they’re sitting right in front of us.

 This is difficult.
 I have never done this seamlessly.
 I have never done this without skipping a few beats.

 In fact, it took me a long time to understand this was even valuable.

 - The process requires us to look into the mirror and observe ourselves.

 The process is for parents with their kids, not for teachers with their students.

 Because of this parental relationship, the home is not a school.

 As parent learning facilitators, we look for learning opportunities to facilitate.
 But we aren’t bringing a school institution, or the appearance of it, into our homes.

 Bring all the elements of a school into our homes and discover a push-pull challenge.

 Then we discover our own version of self-torture too, as we encounter child-parent power struggles.